GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 | -------- | --------------- | ------------------ | ----------- |
 | conversion | `toByte`(*x,y*) | `(fromInteger x) : [y*8]` | `((fromInteger 255) : [3*8]) == 0x0000ff` |

-This parameter can also be written more explicitly:
+This type can often be inferred from the argument value, but it can also be written as an explicit parameter using the backtick notation:
 <pre> fromInteger`{[y*8]} x </pre>

 ### 2.5 Strings of Base-*w* Numbers

-The specified function does two things: splitting a byte string into an array, and truncating the array.
+The specified function `base_w` does two things: splitting a byte string into an array, and truncating the array.
 Since our "byte strings" are really bit strings, and *w* is always one of three specific powers of 2,